top of page

 Poverty and racism are totally connected.
 Race is a major cause of intergenerational poverty.
 Thus, both are the major social determinants of health in the US.

-With COVID 19 we have seen how race and poverty are costing lives.
-COVID-19 is having a devastating disparate impact on the health of communities of color.
+The COVID 19 Pandemic reflected how race and poverty disparately impact the health of communities of color.
 Those communities have never had access to the health care that should be the basic right of everyone living in America.
 These communities already suffer from high rates of diabetes, heart disease.
-Lung disease, obesity….
-All of which greatly increase the risk for anyone who is infected with Corona Virus.
+Lung disease, obesity--all greatly increase the risk for anyone who is infected with the Coronavirus.

 Policing is the highly visible branch springing from the many interconnected roots of institutional racism.
 We need to recognize that race determines who will come into contact with police, and that this is connected to every other aspect of life in our nation.